Vampire Hunter D 1985 Film Review: Done by Rancel

-Vampire Hunter D is a Japanese Horror themed Anime Film that came out in 1985.
+Vampire Hunter D is a Japanese horror themed anime film that came out in 1985.
 It is directed by Toyoo Ashida and was based on a series of Japanese novels written by Hideyuki Kikuchi.
 I am not familiar with the novels and never read them.
-I first found out about this anime when I started buying anime movies on the old VHS video format in the early to mid-1990’s.
-I first bought this on anime when Streamline Pictures who were licensing and dubbing many popular anime into the U.S. Market during those days.
-There was no Japanese audio available for that VHS release, but the dubbing was somewhat tolerable, at least somewhat better than anime from the very early days such as Go-Lion Voltron and Macross/Robotech in the 1980’s.
+I first found out about Vampire Hunter D when I started buying anime movies on the old VHS video format in the early to mid-1990’s.
+I bought it when Streamline Pictures were licensing and dubbing many popular anime into the U.S. Market during those days.
+There was no Japanese audio available for that VHS release, but the dubbing was somewhat tolerable, at least somewhat better than earlier ones such as Go-Lion Voltron and Macross/Robotech in the 1980’s.

-Soon after, D the Dhampir finds himself battling his way to the home of Count Magnus Lee to rescue Doris and prevent her from being embraced by the vampire lord.
-The evil Magnus Lee lives in a giant gothic castle There are dark forces in D’s way, such as the lecherous creepy Greco Rohman, the mayor’s son who wants Doris for himself.
-Count Magnus Lee’s mutant servant Rei Ginsei and his daughter Lamica challenge D as well.
-They both eventually turn against their master Magnus Lee, with Lamica most surprisingly betraying him since that’s his daughter.
-D also must overcome his natural Vampiric tendencies and lust for Doris, because all the while this is going on he falls in love with her.
-D is also aided by some bizarre looking talking symbiotic/parasite that is in his hand.
+D finds himself battling his way to the home of Count Magnus Lee to rescue Doris and prevent her from being embraced by the vampire lord.
+The evil Magnus Lee lives in a giant gothic castle There are dark forces in D’s way, the lecherous and creepy Greco Rohman, the mayor’s son who wants Doris for himself, Count Magnus Lee’s mutant servant Rei Ginsei, and Lee’s daughter Lamica.
+The previously loyal Rei and Lamica eventually turn against Magnus Lee.
+D also must overcome his natural vampiric tendencies and lust for Doris.
+All the while this is going on, D falls in love with her.
+D, the heroic vampire hunter is aided by a bizarre and mouthy symbiotic/parasite that is embedded in his left hand.